Jan 21 – Feb 11, 2020

 Our room had an air conditioner but for the life of me, I couldn’t figure out how to run it.
 Instead, we left the windows open for a cool breeze.
 This turned out to be a mistake: mosquitos!
 I noticed the first one just after midnight, and woke up a few more times throughout the night, aware that Dan and I had many tiny winged creatures in our room.
 Eventually, we turned on the lights, Dan figured out the A/C and I went around the room and smashed the mosquitos that had settled on the walls.

 The previous evening our group had deliberated about our start time, proposed route and the weather forecast.
 There was heavy rain coming in the afternoon, but would we have enough time to complete the planned route before it hit?
 Clearly the previous day’s ride showed that riding in the rain itself wasn’t a problem, but today’s route included 50 kilometers of dirt roads.
-And dirt roads in the rain would not fun.
+And dirt roads in the rain would not be fun.

 The end result was that we chose to have an early breakfast and an early departure.
 It was probably one of the quickest departures that we had made so far on this trip: we were on the road before 8 o’clock!